neochrome/parameter-store-executor/README.md

 # Parameter Store Executor
-Fetches parameters recursively at PARAMETER_PATHs from AWS SSM Parameter Store.
+Fetches parameters recursively from AWS SSM Parameter Store at the given PARAMETER_PATH(s).
-Then executes CMD with the parameters transformed into ENV variables.
+Then executes PROGRAM with the parameters supplied as ENV variables.

-The parameter names will be transformed as:
+Before passing the parameters to the PROGRAM, their names will be transformed as
+follows:
- - Make relative to the corresponding PARAMETER_PATH
+- Remove PARAMETER_PATH prefix
- - Replace all '/' & '-' characters with '_'
+- Replace the symbols . (period), - (hyphen) and / (forward slash) with _
+(underscore)
- - Make UPPERCASE
+- Made UPPERCASE

 Conflicting parameters will resolve to the value of the last one found.
 Any existing ENV variables (unless --clean-env is specified) will be passed